We tell your story

 <JNSN> is a creative communications agency in Amsterdam.
 Since 2008, we develop brand concepts and content for small and large brands, preferably for organizations that pursue social relevance and take their impact on the living environment seriously.
 Why?
 Because we like to create progressive, positive stories that make a difference.
 Packed as little beacons in original house styles, on fun websites, or in purposeful campaigns.
 Context to create better connectivity.
 What's your story?

 > BRAND IDENTITY

-<JNSN> is proud to share how the data research expertise of UU and UMCU blends together in a welcoming, international and patent GGHDC brand identity, including a full flex website and animation.
+<JNSN> is proud to share how the data research expertise of UU and UMCU blends together in a welcoming, international and patent GGHDC brand identity, including a new logo design, full flex website and animation.
 Science made (to look) easy.

 > WEBSITE DESIGN

 Cardiovascular disease (CVD), especially Coronary Heart Disease (CHD), remains the leading course of death worldwide.
 SURF, the SUrvey of Risk Factors, aims to simplify the way heart specialists record and manage cardiovascular risk factors.

 <JNSN> developed a clear-cut website and redesigned the logo to support the spread of SURF.
 A welcome initiative by the Julius Center for Health Sciences, part of the University Medical Center Utrecht (UMCU).